ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-lands-lucrative-control-panel-project.md

         \

         What a time to be part of uk manufacturing.
+  - type: testimonial
+    testimonial:
+      alignment: centre
+      quote: We have been a long-standing customer of ASL, with orders being submitted every year for the last decade.
+Our past account managers have always been great to deal with, and during our working relationship with ASL, several have been promoted, leaving a vacancy to be filled.
+On such person that we have had the pleasure of dealing with is Adam Saoudi who is very friendly & helpful and fast in resolving queries.
+Adam became our customer account manager approximately 18 months ago and has been great to deal with.
+He has handled all our quotes and orders from start to finish without issue.
+If he couldn’t return with an answer, he found someone within Assembly Solutions who could.
+He has been extremely accommodating with difficult requests that we have had to make, caused by current global semiconductor shortages.
+Adam and ASL, as always, make a difficult situation work.
+      name: Automotive Client, Specialist Vehicle Conversions
 seo:
   title: ASL Lands Lucrative Control Panel Project
   description: Assembly Solutions Ltd have landed a lucrative control panel project